Factbox: Europe's ongoing strike-related travel disruptions

 BELGIUM

-Ryanair (RYA.I) pilots in Belgium will strike on July 15-16 in demand of higher wages and better working conditions, their union said on July 7.
-The strike could affect around 140 flights from Charleroi airport, but it is yet unclear how many pilots will join and how many flights will need to be cancelled.
+Ryanair (RYA.I) pilots in Belgium went on strike on July 15-16 in demand of higher wages and better working conditions.
+Around 120 flights were cancelled and 20,000 passengers affected due to the strike, according to media reports.

+The union has also said further action could be taken until the current collective labour agreement expires in October 2024.

 BRITAIN

+A first round of strikes planned by baggage handlers working with easyJet (EZJ.L) at London's Gatwick airport has been suspended after a better pay offer, the Unite trade union said on July 18.

+However, strikes planned by around 450 ASC, Menzies Aviation and GGS staff, who work for other airlines including British Airways, are still scheduled to take place from July 28 to Aug.
+1 and from Aug.
+4 to Aug.
+8.

-EasyJet (EZJ.L) has axed 2% of its summer flight schedule, affecting holiday plans of 180,000 customers.
-The British airline said on July 10 it had plenty of crew and pilots but worries over air traffic control challenges across Europe meant it had cancelled 1,700 flights, mostly from London's Gatwick airport, for the rest of July and August.
+Concerns over air traffic control delays already prompted EasyJet to axe 2% of its summer flight schedule on July 10, affecting holiday plans of 180,000 customers.
+The airline cancelled 1,700 flights, mostly from Gatwick, for the rest of July and August.

-At Birmingham Airport, around 100 security officers and terminal technicians will begin continuous strike action from July 18.
-The strikes will severely impact the airport's security and terminal maintenance, leading to flight delays, the Unite union said.

 FRANCE